 Dysmotility, Dysbiosis, and Thiamine

-Among the more interesting discoveries, is the fact that bacteria in the colon synthesize thiamine for use by colonocyte mitochondria.
+Among the more interesting discoveries is the fact that bacteria in the colon synthesize thiamine for use by colonocyte mitochondria.
 The implications of this are broad when one considers the incessant use of antibiotics and agricultural chemicals that destroy the gut microbiome in relation to the ever-increasing frequency of dysbiosis and dysmotility syndromes plaguing modern healthcare.
-While it is semi-common knowledge that bacteria synthesize thiamine or other B vitamins, what has not been fully appreciated is that gut bacteria, particularly those in the large intestine, depend upon those B vitamins for proper colonic function.
+While it is semi-common knowledge that bacteria synthesize thiamine and other B vitamins, what has not been fully appreciated is that gut bacteria, particularly those in the large intestine, depend upon those B vitamins for proper colonic function.
 Could thiamine be a key variable in GI health?
 I believe so.

 In general, thiamine must be consumed from dietary sources and then absorbed passively or actively transported from the small intestine into the bloodstream, where it is converted to the active form, thiamine pyrophosphate (TPP), and eventually, transported into the mitochondria for use in the conversion of food into energy or ATP.
 Absent sufficient thiamine, mitochondrial energy production wanes, adaptive measures ensue, and all of the functions dependent upon ATP dysregulate.
 In the gut, reduced ATP leads to a host of inflammatory bowel conditions.

 Unlike humans and animals that have to physically consume thiamine, plants, bacteria, and other microorganisms, synthesize thiamine endogenously from various substrates.
 Like humans, however, when the substrates, and thus thiamine, become low, death and disease ensue.
 In fact, when thiamine is low, the balance of power between ‘good’ bacteria and ‘bad’ bacteria shifts.
 It appears that the more pathogenic bacteria, the so-called bad bacteria, can evoke thiamine salvage pathways more effectively than their counterparts.
 This can be amplified by the presence of certain sugars in the host’s diet.
 The strains of bacteria most resistant to death are those that can catabolize substrates from the beneficial bacteria to effectively ensure not only their survival but dominance of the microbial ecosystem.
 Antibiotics, which inevitably diminish thiamine and other B vitamins, propagate the survival of the stronger, more pathogenic bacterial populations that are capable of enacting thiamine salvage pathways while diminishing or destroying the more beneficial populations that cannot.